Markf1994/segretaria-digitale-backend/README.md

 either a `User ID` or an `Agente` column.
 Optional columns are `Inizio2`/`Fine2`, `Inizio3`/`Fine3` (or `Straordinario inizio`/`Straordinario fine`), `Tipo` and `Note`.
 Rows marked as day off (with `Tipo` set to `FERIE`, `RIPOSO`, `FESTIVO` or `RECUPERO`) may leave the `Inizio1` and `Fine1` cells empty.
 The columns must still be present in the sheet.
+Leading and trailing spaces in time cells are ignored during parsing, but empty cells will raise a `400` error unless the row is a day off.

 Requests can fail with status `400` when required columns are missing, when a user referenced by `User ID` or `Agente` does not exist, or when the identifier